alexandershaw4/aoptim/README.md

 A curvature descent based optimisation routine for system identification.
 Designed for highly parameterised non-linear MIMO/MISO dynamical models.

+*Also includes wrapper code for optimsing Dynamic Causal Models (DCMs) - see AO_DCM.m*

 Fit differentiable models of the forms: